Man guilty of murdering woman in front of her daughter at Notting Hill Carnival

 There was a shout of “yes” from Ms Maximen’s family in court as the verdicts were delivered.

+Grandmother Vyleen Maximen said: “Cher was my first born grandchild, my friend.
+I held you in my arms when you were born.
+Thirty-two years of loving, laughing, playing, crying and holidaying with you.
+I will no longer have that pleasure ever again.
+I won’t see you get married or having more children.

+“I will never hear your key in my front door shouting ‘hello nanny’.”

-The Old Bailey heard a disturbance broke out at about 5.48pm between the defendants and at least two other males close to where Ms Maximen was standing with her group.
+The Old Bailey had heard how a disturbance broke out at about 5.48pm between the defendants and at least two other males close to where Ms Maximen was standing with her group.

 The crowd parted as Sheldon Thibou got into a physical confrontation with the males, prompting Pc Mort to step in to break it up, jurors had heard.